DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > |1| - |None|
 > |2| [[#Printing Press]]|1 **druid assailant** and three **vine blights**|
 >
-> Neither the blights in [[#Loading Dock]] nor Lorgoth and the **greater strix** in [[#Loading Winch]] leave their positions if the alarm is raised, preferring instead to tend the **young Gulthias Tree** growing there.
+> Neither the blights in [[#Loading Dock]] nor Lorghoth and the **greater strix** in [[#Loading Winch]] leave their positions if the alarm is raised, preferring instead to tend the **young Gulthias Tree** growing there.

 > [!combat]- **Balancing the Vat Room**
-> This combat encounter is a **bruising** combat encounter against a party of five 5th-level players, and one CR 2 ally (Ireena Kolyana), and will consume approximately 27% of their total maximum hit points.
+> This combat encounter is a **bruising** combat encounter against a party of five 5th-level players, and one CR 2 ally (Ireena Kolyana), and will consume approximately 33% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Replace the elder twig blights with ordinary **twig blights**.
 > * ***Four Players.*** Reduce the number of elder twig blights to one.
 > * ***Six Players.*** Increase the number of swarms of twig blights to three.

-Because she has previously cast *speak with animals*, Silvia has only two 2nd-level spell slots remaining at the beginning of combat.
+Because she has previously cast *speak with animals*, Silvia has only three 1st-level spell slots remaining at the beginning of combat.

 As she dies, Silvia laughs and warns the players, “You may defeat us—but Wintersplinter is coming."